-The next day began with an American breakfast with a cinnamon roll.
+The next day began with breakfast.
+It was a cinnamon roll, some fruit, and tea.
 I loved it!

 I didn’t know what my BFF and her family had in store for me during my stay.
 However, to be honest, I was up for experiencing a typical American life.
 They kindly understood my wish, and my BFF and her daughter took me to a shopping mall.

 First, we went to the bookstore Barnes & Noble.
 I looked for educational materials there.
 Every book seemed interesting to me, but I did not buy all.
 The thing is, I wanted to pack light.
 I found an interesting slang book and bought it.

 After that, we visited Short Pump Mall and got pumped up!
 The mall had all the bells and whistles.
 For starters, we needed to grab a bite to eat before shopping.
 We went to Chick-fil-A for lunch.
 The nuggets and French fries were so good that I pigged out on them.
 We visited trendy stores such as Justice, Hollister, Bath & Body Works, and Calendar Shop.
 My BFF’s daughter showed me Generation Z teen pop culture.
 (From now on, I’ll call her Miss Fairy in this blog.
 The thing is, she likes fairies and cute things.)
 It was fun to hang out with her in the shopping mall.
 It was chilly, but luckily, there was a fireplace outside.
 So we chilled out there.